brevzin/cpp_proposals/2561_operator_try/operator-try.md

 Note that even if the language always just returns what `extract_continue` returns, users can still choose `extract_continue` to never return an xvalue.

 The advantage of never returning an xvalue is that we avoid a common cause of dangling references.
 That seems like a good thing.
 The disadvantage of forcing materialization is that we force a completely unnecessary move, if you're directly passing the result of `expr.try?` into a function.
 Which to choose?

-I think, if the dangling reference can be reliably diagnosed, then avoiding it in the language seems like pure cost.
-And initial experimentation with this feature [implemented as a macro](https://compiler-explorer.com/z/554YMqaaW) suggests that it _can_ be reliably diagnosed:
+Initial experimentation with this feature [implemented as a macro](https://compiler-explorer.com/z/554YMqaaW) suggests that such dangling references _can_ be reliably diagnosed:

 ::: std
 ```cpp